-In March, 150,000 people will flock to Basel, Switzerland, for the world’s largest watch show, Baselworld.
-Our gang, of course, will be among them.
+This week, journalist, retailers, collectors, and influencers from around the globe will flock to Basel, Switzerland, for the world’s largest watch show, Baselworld.
+The WatchTime team, of course, will be among them.
 Because of the frenzied pace of the show, most Baselworld visitors don’t get to see much of the city.
 That’s a pity because there is a lot more to it than the show.
+Here are 21 things to know about what’s beyond the watch halls.

 1. Tennis legend Roger Federer was born and raised in Basel.
 He has called it “one of the most beautiful cities in the world.”
 That’s a homer’s view.
 But it does have beautiful spots, especially in the Old Town and in places along the Rhine.